When I first purchased my Instant Pot multi-cooker, I was super excited about the thought of making white rice with just a push of a button.

 White rice cooks faster than brown rice, and I actually prefer the taste of it over brown rice.

-I typically use Jasmine, Basmati or long grain rice when the recipe calls for rice to be served alongside the dish.
+I typically use Jasmine, Basmati or long grain rice when the recipe calls for rice to be served alongside the dish like our Slow Cooker Red Lentil recipe.

 The only time that I use brown rice is when I am making a one pot meal like our Healthy Chicken and Rice recipe.